creativecreature/pulse/README.md

 such as hash indexes, segmentation, and compaction.
 As a bonus, it helps me avoid surpassing the limits set by the free tier for the MongoDB database!

-This project has evolved into a bit of a playground where I can experiment with different ideas and technologies.
+This project has evolved into a playground where I can experiment with different ideas and technologies.
 The most challenging part so far has been designing the website, as I wanted it to have a unique look and feel and to build all of the components from scratch.
 I'm in the process of making it open